 Multi-purpose metal straws or made of wheat or paper

-Buy produce in bulk, to avoid plastic packaging.
-Use glass or metal bottles, and fill up with free local water.
-Avoid plastic bottles.
+Swap plastic bottles and use glass or metal bottles, and fill them up with water.

 Simple Solution #2

 Andros, known as Hydroussa, is the greenest island of the Cyclades with plentiful water sources

 Famous for its ravines and over 10 small rivers that flow all year round.
 The waters of Andros are unusual in the Cyclades.
 Andros is mountainous and has high rainfall rates.
 The most common rock is slate.
 This causes the “dew” phenomenon.
 High humidity in the higher altitudes helps water accumulate in the underground aquifers of Andros.
 This happens even in the months with less rainfall to fill our underground reserves.